Iran amasses more enriched uranium than allowed under pact, denies breach

 Zarif said Iran’s next move would be to enrich uranium beyond the maximum 3.67% fissile purity allowed under the deal, a threshold Tehran has previously said it would cross on July 7.

-Iran’s moves so far appear calculated test of the deal’s enforcement mechanisms and the diplomatic response.
+Iran’s moves so far appear to be a calculated test of the deal’s enforcement mechanisms and the diplomatic response.

 “This is not an irreversible step the Iranians have taken.
 Iran, with the remaining partners, can decide how they’re going to proceed.
-There is a process in the JCPOA to try to cure breaches,” said Wendy Sherman, Obama’s lead U.S. negotiator on the deal and now director of the Center for Public Leadership at the Harvard Kennedy School.
+There is a process in the JCPOA to try to cure breaches,” said Wendy Sherman, former President Barack Obama’s lead U.S. negotiator on the deal and now director of the Center for Public Leadership at the Harvard Kennedy School.

 “This does not in and of itself reduce the breakout time period, which is essential here,” she said.